 - 1 Keep the party small.
-Don't post it on your wall.
 Avoid advertising parties on social media.

 - 2 Be courteous-keep the noise down.

 - 3 Refuse entrance to uninvited guests.

 - 4 Get to know your neighbors.
 Exchange phone numbers and communicate before you have a party.

 - 5 Verify the age of the guests.

 - 6 Control quantity and access to alcohol.

 - 7 The new ordinance includes an "affirmative defense" to those who ask for police help in shutting down a party.
 Ask for help and lower your chances of getting a fine.